 - It may be possible to reduce the amount of tax payable on the inheritance if advice is taken in advance and a Will made.

-Remember to keep your Will up to date and consider any changes to your circumstances e.g. separation, divorce, additional children, lack of mental capacity.
-We would recommend you review your Will once every 5 years or if there are significant change in your circumstances.
+Remember to keep your Will up to date and consider any changes to your circumstances, such as separation, divorce, additional children or a lack of mental capacity.
+We would recommend you review your Will once every five years or if there are significant changes in your circumstances.

-Be aware that marriage automatically revokes a Will therefore, if you are entering or have entered a second marriage and have previously made a Will leaving your Estate to the children then this Will is automatically revoked by marriage and your husband would then inherit.
-We can assist you to ensure your Estate goes to the beneficiaries you wish to benefit.
+Be aware that marriage automatically revokes a Will, therefore, if you are entering or have entered a second marriage and have previously made a Will leaving your estate to your children then this Will is automatically revoked and your partner would then inherit.
+We can assist you to ensure your estate goes to the beneficiaries you wish to benefit.

-A scary thought for some: – Divorce does not automatically revoke a Will!
-So, if you are getting divorced, are separated or divorced years ago then make a Will to ensure that your ex-spouse does not inherit.
+A scary thought for some is that divorce does not automatically revoke a Will!
+So, if you are getting divorced (or have been previously divorced) or are separated from your partner then ensure that your Will is correctly updated so that your ex-spouse does not inherit your estate.